 This plan will be one of a number of items that will be given to the building’s Board of Directors so that they can approve it, or as many tell it, pick it apart.

--Secure approvals from the Building’s Board of Directors
+4. Get Approval From the Building’s Board of Directors

 This is where things sometimes get gummed up.
 The building’s Board has to approve the plan before work commences.
 They may have an outside engineer-consultant review the proposal and advise the Board.

-The Board’s primary responsibility is the wellbeing of all tenants.
+The Board’s primary responsibility is the well-being of all tenants.
 Construction work is disruptive.
 The Board will strive to make it less so.
 Almost every building in NYC has rules about when work can commence, which elevators can be used, and when work must stop.
 Builders and homeowners who violate those rules are in for trouble.
 Complaining neighbors can drive the Board to investigate the problem and delay work from resuming.

--Securing City Building Permits
+5. Secure City Building Permits

 Once the Board has approved the renovation plan; City permits must be obtained.
 Not every renovation requires a permit, however.
 For example, refinishing floors, painting, retiling, and replacing lighting fixtures don’t need City building permits.
 Pretty much everything else does.
 Things like taking down walls, remodeling a kitchen or bathroom and installing new windows all, requires a building permit.
 New York City’s Department of Buildings is the office that issues these permits.
 It sometimes takes several weeks, or longer for permits to be issued.
 Once building permits have been secured, and work is underway, building inspectors will occasionally stop by and check the work.